polirritmico/force-xdg/README.md

 ### First run:

+When the program is run through XDG-Wrapper for the first time, the script will read the state of the dot folders and files of home and compare it with the state after closing the program, saving the list of new folders and files into `$XDG_DATA_HOME/XDG-Wrapper/db`.

 > Is ***strongly recommended*** to close the program as soon as posible on its
 > first run to get a clean file list as any dot-folders or files generated
 > while the program is running for first time will be added to the program's
 > list.

-To generate the list of files and folders created by the program, when the program is launched for the first time (no previous `~/.program` folders and files exists) the script will read the state of home dot folders and files, and compare it with the state after closing the program.

 ### From the terminal: